ouspg/CompSec/Lab5_ChipWhisperer/README.md

 ## Practical arrangements of this lab

 This lab is little bit different than others because tasks require the usage of external device.
 Number of devices are limited, so it causes some difficulties to arragements.
-* Students are encouraged/forced to do work in groups of 2-3 in lab sessions.
+* Students are encouraged/forced to do work in groups of 2 or 3 persons in lab sessions.
 Size of group heavily depends on how many students attend to lab sessions.
 * Students are encouraged to borrow device do the lab ahead of schedule to balance load on actual lab week
 * Students can borrow devices after/between lab sessions to continue working on tasks at home (alone, in same group or even with different people).
 In these cases pay close attention of **marking down clearly who participated on which tasks** because it is only way everybody can get the right amount of points when works are graded.
 * We try to arrange loaning times so that everyone would have chance to hold device at least couple of days if they want.